VICKSBURG, MS --

 - Boundary conditions for hurricane storm surge or levee breach inundation modeling

-- Full coupling among groundwater, vadoze zone, streams, and overland flow
+- Full coupling among groundwater, vadose zone, streams, and overland flow

-- Full-Gr-coupled groundwater to surface-water interaction to model Hortonian and non-Hortonian basins
+- Fully-coupled groundwater to surface-water interaction to model Hortonian and non-Hortonian basins

 GSSHA can be used as an episodic or continuous model where soil surface moisture, groundwater levels, stream interactions, and constituent fate are continuously simulated.
 The fully coupled groundwater to surface-water interaction allows GSSHA to model basins in both arid and humid environments.
 The model simulates sediment and constituent fate and transport in shallow soils, overland flow planes, streams, and channels.